April 16, 2020

-When presented with a task, our first thought is to explore options on the best way to approach it.
+When presented with a task, our first thought is to explore options for the best approach.

 As a sales enablement expert, the last thing you want is for your sales reps to wing it every time they communicate with a potential customer.
 There is beauty in systems, and creating a sales playbook for your reps to abide by as they move prospects down the pipeline will increase the likelihood of them closing deals.